NetaScale/SCAL-UX/README.md

   - **Message**: An asynchronously-sent unit of communication.
   - **Right**: A capability by which messages may be either received or sent.

-Rights refer to underlying message queues and vary in type: some permit sending, others receiving, and a filter may be attached, yielding a Filtered Right, which may permit only certain kinds of messages to be sent or received.
+Rights refer to underlying mailboxes and vary in type: some permit sending, others receiving, and a filter may be attached, yielding a Filtered Right, which may permit only certain kinds of messages to be sent or received.